-This latest issue finds that the Gulf Cooperation Council (GCC) region is expected to increase from 2.0% last year to 2.1% in 2019, before accelerating to 3.2% in 2020 and stabilizing at 2.7% in 2021.The report commends ongoing reforms made towards improving the business environment in the region.
+This fourth issue finds that the Gulf Cooperation Council (GCC) region is expected to increase from 2.0% last year to 2.1% in 2019, before accelerating to 3.2% in 2020 and stabilizing at 2.7% in 2021.The report commends ongoing reforms made towards improving the business environment in the region.
 However, to achieve more sustainable growth, the GCC countries need to support fiscal consolidation, economic diversification, and increase private sector-led job creation, especially for women and young people.
 The report also focuses on enhancing human capital, which is an important task to achieve successful and sustainable economic diversification and growth.
 There are four approaches that can enhance human capital in the GCC if countries adopt a holistic governmental strategy to improving health and education outcomes.

 The third edition of the Gulf Economic Monitor finds that a sustained increase in oil prices over the past two years has driven an economic recovery in the Gulf Cooperation Council (GCC) countries.
 Economic growth for the GCC region is expected to reach 2% in 2018, up from negative 0.3% in 2017, thanks in part to higher oil production and a slower pace of fiscal consolidation.
 However, volatility in oil prices, manifest in recent sharp declines over the past month, and continued heavy dependence on energy sector, underscore the importance of staying the course of structural reforms.